-Rotationally molded, weather-resistant polyethylene floats are 43" long
+Our rotationally molded, weather-resistant polyethylene floats are 43" long.

-Expands from 69" to 83" to fit a range of watercraft
+Unit expands from 69" to 83" to fit a range of watercraft.

 For many paddlers -- especially new ones -- stabilizing floats provide peace of mind.
 They help ease paddlers' fears and boost their confidence, which means they're more likely to want to go kayaking again in the future.